daos-stack/daos/docs/user/filesystem.md

 transparently allow POSIX clients to talk directly to DAOS servers, providing OS-Bypass for I/O without modifying or recompiling of the application.

-DFuse is layered on to of DFS.
+DFuse is layered on top of DFS.
 Data written via DFuse can be accessed by DFS and vice versa, even simultaneously from different client applications.

 ### DFuse Daemon